rcore-os/uefi-rs/BUILDING.md

   [`compiler-builtins`](https://github.com/rust-lang/compiler-builtins) crate,
   to avoid linking errors.

-- Build using `cargo xbuild --target x86_64-unknown-uefi`.
+- Build using `cargo build -Z build-std=core,alloc --target x86_64-unknown-uefi`.

 - The `target` directory will contain a `x86_64-unknown-uefi` subdirectory, where you will find the `uefi_app.efi` file - a normal UEFI executable.